Icinga/icinga2/doc/9-icinga2-api.md

     https://localhost:5665/v1/objects/hosts?filter=match("icinga2-node1.localdomain*",host.name)

-Example for all hosts being a member of the host group `linux-servers`:
+Example for all hosts which are in the host group `linux-servers`:

     https://localhost:5665/v1/objects/hosts?filter="linux-servers" in host.groups

-In order to add complex filters with specific filter variables it is possible to send a `POST` request using `X-HTTP-Method-Override: GET`.
-Add the `filter` and `filter_vars` attributes to the request body and receive all host objects matching the filter:
+When building filters you have to ensure that values such as `"linux-servers"` are escaped properly according to the rules of the Icinga 2 configuration language.

+To make using the API in scripts easier you can use the `filter_vars` attribute to specify variables which should be made available to your filter expression.
+This way you don't have to worry about escaping values:

     $ curl -k -s -u 'root:icinga' -H 'X-HTTP-Method-Override: GET' -X POST 'https://localhost:5665/v1/objects/hosts' \
     -d '{ "filter": "host.vars.os == os", "filter_vars": { "os": "Linux" } }'

+> **Note**
+>
+> We're using X-HTTP-Method-Override here because the HTTP specification does
+> not allow message bodies for GET requests.

-The `filters_vars` attribute can only be used inside the request body, but not as URL parameter.
+The `filters_vars` attribute can only be used inside the request body, but not as a URL parameter because there is no way to specify a dictionary in a URL.

 ### <a id="icinga2-api-url-endpoints"></a> URL Endpoints